Green Gables (Prince Edward Island): History

 Green Gables was initially owned by the MacNeil family, relatives of Lucy Maud Montgomery, the author of Anne of Green Gables.
 The building was initially built by the family during the 1830s and was expanded during the 1870s and in 1921, the latter expansion resulting in the building's present L-shape.

 In 1908, Montgomery published Anne of Green Gables, with Green Gables serving as the home for the titular character Anne Shirley.
 Interest in the home grew after the publication of Anne of Green Gables and the release of a movie based on the novels in 1934.
 With Green Gables vacant during the 1930s, the government of Canada purchased the property in 1936 as a part of a larger effort to develop Prince Edward Island National Park.
 In 1938, plans were made to develop Green Gables into a clubhouse for the adjacent golf course; but these plans were abandoned after public backlash against the proposal.
 After Montgomery's death in 1942, her body was transported from Ontario to Prince Edward Island, with a funeral ceremony held at Green Gables.
+Montgomery is interred in the Cavendish cemetery, adjacent to the Green Gables property.

 During the 1950s, the home was furnished with period-appropriate furniture and was used as a historic house.
 During the 1970s, the building was refurnished and remodelled to resemble the Green Gables depicted in Montgomery's novels.
 In the same decade, the building was expanded again; before it underwent significant restorations in 1985, after Parks Canada decided to switch the furnishing in the home to reflect how Green Gables was depicted in Montgomery's novels.

 On 10 July 1985, Green Gables was officially designated as a Federal Heritage Building as an example of 19th century architecture in the province, and for the home's importance to the literary community.
 The larger property, including the ruins of Montgomery's homestead were designated as the L.M.
 Montgomery's Cavendish National Historic Site of Canada in 2004.

 In 2017, the government unveiled a CA$9.5 million restoration plan to restore the Green Gables building, in addition to building a new interpretive centre.
-On 29 August 2020, an interpretive centre built north of the Green Gables homestead was opened to the public; with Hisako, Princess Takamado in attendance for the interpretive centre's grand opening.
+On 29 August 2019, an interpretive centre built north of the Green Gables homestead was opened to the public; with Hisako, Princess Takamado in attendance for the interpretive centre's grand opening.
 On 1 December 2020, Green Gables was awarded the Japanese Foreign Minister's commendation for their contributions to promotion of mutual understanding between Canada and Japan.